 The Windmills, symbolic of the island, are right in Mykonos Town.
 They were build by the Venetians, but none are functioning, although one is now a museum.

-Little Venice is another great attraction in Mykonos.
+Little Venice Mykonos is another great island attraction.
 It’s a beautiful and romantic area that is not to be missed.
 Take in the beauty of the overhanging balconies and whitewashed homes, and it’s only minutes from the Mykonos waterfront.

 13th Century Panagia Paraportiani Church